Image relevance check

 Buy first

-Boneless pork shoulder is the ingredient most likely to affect freshness, texture, and timing for Pork Al Pastor Tacos.
+Boneless pork shoulder is the ingredient most likely to affect freshness and texture.

 Package check

-Pineapple juice and fresh pineapple chunks may come in larger containers than the recipe needs, so confirm amounts before adding backups.
+Pineapple juice and fresh pineapple chunks may come in larger containers than needed; confirm amounts before buying backups.

 Cost control